Avian paramyxovirus infections have been reported in chickens and turkeys in association with respiratory disease or decreases in egg production.

 Prevention and Control

 No vaccines are available for PMV-2, -6, and -7.
-Inactivated oil emulsion vaccines against PMV-3 have been used in turkey breeder flocks.
+Inactivated oil-emulsion vaccines against PMV-3 have been used in turkey breeder flocks.
 These are injected twice, 4 wk apart, before the birds begin to lay (usually when 20–24 wk old).
-The risk of introducing PMV-2 and other paramyxoviruses may be minimized by bird-proofing poultry houses and using good hygiene and biosecurity practices.
+The risk of introducing PMV-2 and other paramyxoviruses from wild birds may be minimized by bird-proofing poultry houses and using good hygiene and biosecurity practices.
 Treatment of secondary bacterial infections with antibiotics has had some success.
 PMV-3 appears to spread slowly.

-No human infections have been reported for PMV-2 to PMV-9 viruses.
+No human infections have been reported for PMV-2 to PMV-12 viruses.